- Open today: 9:00 am - 5:00 pm

 Members and visitors are welcome to browse, read, relax and enjoy the Warren H. Corning Library.

-The Warren H. Corning Library is temporarily closed to the public.
+The Warren H. Corning Library is now open with limited hours.
 Our collection focuses on trees and woody plants and shrubs, ecology, woodlot management, forest farming and sustainability, nature and plant propagation, and conservation.

 Search the Holden Forests & Gardens Catalog

-Find books, videos and periodicals from both the Warren H. Corning Library and the Cleveland Botanical Garden’s Eleanor Squire Library in the online catalog.
+Find books and periodicals from both the Arboretum’s Warren H. Corning Library and the Garden’s Eleanor Squire Library in the online catalog.
 Materials can be used in the library by the general public.
-Members may borrow circulating books.
+Members may borrow circulating books and magazines.
 Similar titles will be in one catalog record.
 Search by Author, Title, or Subject for most inquiries.
 When an item appears, click on its title for more details AND its location at either institution.

-All current members of the Cleveland Botanical Garden and Holden Arboretum, their families as well as staff, interns, and volunteers may borrow library materials.
+All current members of the Cleveland Botanical Garden and Holden Arboretum, their families, staff, interns, and volunteers may borrow library materials.
 Membership cards will be honored at either location.
-Items can be retrieved and sent to either location within 1-2 business days.
+Items can be retrieved and sent to either location within 5 business days.
 Items may be returned to either library.
 Library items circulate for three weeks and can be renewed in person, by phone or through email.
 Up to 10 items can be checked out at any given time.
 If a patron has overdue items, they may not be able to check out additional items.
-Replacement costs will be pursued for items long overdue or lost.
+While we do not charge late fines, replacement costs may be pursued for items long overdue, damaged, or lost.

 Staff, members and visitors may seek reference assistance in person, by phone or by email: